 The nectar needs to be changed about every 3-4 days to prevent it becoming rancid.
 And, the feeders need to be regularly cleaned to prevent mold from forming inside the feeder.

-It’s important to understand as much as you can about hummingbirds if you want to photograph them.
 Hummingbirds are fast and agile so if you need to be in the right place at the right time.
 You’ll need to position yourself and simply wait.
 It takes a little patience and preparation, but in time they will come and if you’re ready for them you can get some great shots.